Find a Law Firm

 The form will therefore need to be available for the valuer at the time of his or her site visit.
 The form should be sent to the Banks and Clients conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.

-I have a mortgage with Banks and Clients.
-Conveyancing has been completed some time ago.
-In the event that I decide to rent out the flat and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform Banks and Clients?
+I currently have a mortgage with with Banks and Clients.
+Conveyancing has been completed a year ago.
+Should I wish to rent out the flat and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform Banks and Clients?

-You must advise Banks and Clients prior to renting your property as this is likely to be a breach of Banks and Clients’s mortgage conditions.
-In many cases banks or building societies will permit you to let out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
+Your original mortgage agreement with Banks and Clients will provide that you need their approval before renting your property as this is likely to be a breach of Banks and Clients’s mortgage conditions.
+In many cases banks or building societies will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
 You should contact Banks and Clients directly.
-You need not do this via a Banks and Clients conveyancing panel solicitor.
+It should not be necessary to do this via a Banks and Clients conveyancing panel lawyer.

 Other Topics